-In addition, Taranaki Regional Council have an A-Z Recycling Guide – with what to do with everything from batteries to whiteware.
 It’s important to follow Council recycling guides closely, as contamination through non-recyclable items in the recycling system can at times render the materials worthless and result in it all being sent to landfill.
 For those people without kerbside recycling, recyclables can be dropped off free of charge at your local transfer station.

 The following service providers cater to business recycling needs in Taranaki.

 Envirowaste - recycle paper, cardboard and co-mingles recyclables

 Full Circle/Oji Fibre Services - recycle paper and cardboard

 Return to Earth - recycle organic material, pallets, cable drums and untreated waste timber

 Taranaki Drum & Pallet Recycling - recycle drums and pallets